 Because the community of Owners funding the store is what makes a co-op strong.
 Though much of our funding is in place, ALL Owner equity helps us lessen our reliance on things like bank debt.

 Plus, becoming an Owner now means you are a builder, a founder of this wonderful community business.
 Join now and you'll always be able to proudly say, "I opened that co-op!
 I made a positive impact in my community!"

 What do I get for my Ownership?

 Additionally, Owners will receive discounts on classes and workshops or be able to take advantage of Owner-only sales.
 You also have decision-making power: you can vote and run for the Board of Directors.
-Owners will receive a share of Chicago Market’s profits, in the form of a patronage refund (an annual check based on the amount of your purchases at the Co-op).
+In years when the Co-op has profit that is not reinvested into the business, Owners will receive a share of those profits in the form of a patronage refund (an annual check based on the amount of your purchases at the Co-op).
 Before the store opens, we’re regularly offering Owners discounts at partner businesses, access to great local food events, a say in how our store gets built and stocked, and the chance to find out before anyone else what Chicago Market will look like.